 Medication 1 Medication 2 Medication 3

 Condition or illness (or requirement for medication):

 Name of medication, as described on container/box:

 How long will you take this medication?

 Date dispensed:

 Dosage:

 Method of administration (oral, injection etc.):

 Special precautions:

 Side effects:

 Procedures to take in an emergency

+Diagram and a Charle and a series in halo and a series · · · · · · · · · · · · · · · · · · ·

-Please note: Students using inhalars shoul d carry and self-admi nister the relief medi cation
+Please note: Students using inhalers should carry and self-administer the relief medication

-- I accept that there is no legal duty for school staff to give medication; it should be noted that this is the service that Appleford School is not expected to take. - I understand that I must complete this form and send it to Appleford School before I will be allowed to self-medicate.

-• I understand that I am responsible for carrying all medication recorded on this form.

-- I understand that the medication will be: clearly labelled with my name, date of birth, and dosage and it will be in its original packaging. - I understand that the medication supplied must be suitable for use and be within its expiration date. - I understand that if I vomit and/or spit out the medication given, the dose will not be repeated. - I confirm that I will notify Appleford School of all changes in circumstances and/or any relevant information.
+- I accept that there is no legal duty for school staff to give medication; it should be noted that this is the service that Appleford School is not expected to take. - I understand that I must complete this form and send it to Appleford School before I will be allowed to self-medicate. - I understand that I am responsible for carrying all medication recorded on this form. - I understand that the medication will be: clearly labelled with my name, date of birth, and dosage and it will be in its original packaging. - I understand that the medication supplied must be suitable for use and be within its expiration date. - I understand that if I vomit and/or spit out the medication given, the dose will not be repeated.

+I confirm tl t I will notify Appleford School of all changes in circumstances and/or any releva nt

+informatio

-I (insert my name)
+1 (insert my name)

-agree to self-administer the a above medication.
+agree to se administer the above medication.

 Signature: Date:

-Print Name
+Print Name:

 PLEASE RETURN THIS FORM TO APPLEFORD SCHOOL AS SOON AS POSSIBLE.